surveyjs/survey-creator/docs/End-User-Guide.md

 #### Dynamic Matrix

-The Dynamic Matrix type is similar to a [Multiple-Choice Matrix](#multiple-choice-matrix), but respondents can add and remove rows to and from the matrix.
+The Dynamic Matrix type is similar to a [Multiple-Choice Matrix](#multiple-choice-matrix), but respondents can add and remove matrix rows.

 <img src="images/question-types-matrix-dynamic-rows.png" alt="Question types - Dynamic Matrix" width="50%">